 Creating beautifully arranged coffee gift boxes or packages can help you develop your expertise, branding, and potential reinvestment into a larger coffee business with the traditional brick-and-mortar coffeehouse.

 - Research vendors (where will you get your inventory?)

 - Look at the ways to open an online coffee shop website (click here)

 - Determine your short, medium, and long-term strategy

-#3 Start a Coffee Cooperative or “Co-op” Business
+#3.
+Start a Coffee Non-Profit or “Co-op” Business

 Pooling in resources to start a coffee shop is more common than you think.
 Families, friends, and business partners invest funds to create a joint venture.
 By creating a cooperative, every owner or partner is an equal partner.
 Decision making is democratic and financial decisions and obligations are mutual and worked out to benefit the entire business.